nathanjordan/RideSF/README.md

 As for additional features, theres a few things I would add.
-I'd make it so you can add favorite parking spots, add the ability to filter by parking type and allow users to optionally see proposed parking spots (perhaps with a different marker color).
+I'd make it so you can add favorite parking spots, add the ability to filter by parking type and allow users to optionally see proposed parking spots (with a different marker color).
+A loading indicator would also be nice to show users that the app is still working and not broken while fetching the geolocation and markers.